The global skills and competency framework for the digital world

 (new)

-Developing and managing a brand strategy to establish, enhance, and sustain brand identity, positioning, and value aligned with organisational goals.
+Managing brand strategy to establish and enhance brand identity and value aligned with organisational goals.

 SFIA 9 is in development